 Root canal therapy may need to be done over the course of multiple visits.
 Before the procedure, your dentist will let you know how many appointments they believe is necessary to complete the canal.
 In some cases, if there was an infection or abscess in the tooth, your dentist may need you to be on antibiotics before finishing the root canal.
 When the root canal procedure does begin, your dentist will start the appointment by numbering the affected tooth.
-After your tooth is number enough, the procedure usually contains:
+After your tooth is numb enough, the procedure usually contains:

 1. A dental x-ray showing the whole tooth is taken so that the dentist can refer to it during the procedure.

 2. A rubber dam will be placed over your mouth to be used as a shield, made from either latex or non-latex materials, and keeps the tooth isolated from any saliva and dry before the procedure is completed.
 Different chemical solutions are used to disinfect the inside of the tooth, so the rubber dam also helps keep these solutions from getting inside your mouth.